Jimxthy/LOLPredMdl/README.md

   frameborder="0"
 ></iframe>

 The observed test statistic was 0.05, and the p-value was 0.
-This means we reject the null hypothesis in favoring that blue side wins more often than red side.
+This means we reject the null hypothesis in favor of that blue side wins more often than red side.
+Since we reject the null hypothesis, we believe that the games are favored towards blue side and that the distribution does not come from the population.

+# Framing a Prediction Problem

+I want to build a model that is able to predict whether a team will win by the 20 minute mark.
+I will be performing binary classification because the response variable that I am trying to predict is whether a team would win or lose.
+I chose thise response variable because players mostly care about the result, and the result of the game is the most interesting.
+The metric that I will be using to evaluate my model will be accuracy because I care more about the correct predictions instead of the false negatives and false positives.
+The features that I will use are information that are made available by the first 20 minutes.
+Some examples include `'firstdragon'` because a team usually secures at least one dragon by the 20 minute mark.